Get 50 free money moves.

 Your adjusted gross income (AGI) is your gross income minus certain deductions, also known as adjustments.
 Your AGI isn’t the same as your taxable income, but finding your AGI is a necessary intermediate step for determining your taxable income.

 Once you know your AGI, you can determine whether or not you qualify for a number of other deductions and allowances.
-For example, on your 2019 taxes, which are due on Tax Day 2020, it’s possible to deduct medical expenses that exceed 10% of your AGI (it was 7.5% for your 2018 taxes).
+For example, on your 2019 taxes, which are due on Tax Day 2020, it’s possible to deduct medical expenses that exceed 7.5% of your AGI.
 So to know how much you can deduct, you need to first calculate your AGI.

 In this article: